cloudflare/cloudflare-docs/content/durable-objects/learning/websockets.md

 If your application needs to coordinate among multiple WebSocket connections, such as a chat room or game match, you will need to [create a Durable Object](/durable-objects/learning/create-durable-object-stubs/), so clients send messages to a single-point-of-coordination.

 As part of Durable Objects, Workers can act as WebSocket endpoints – including as a client or as a server.
-Previously, Workers could proxy WebSocket connections on to a back-end server, but could not speak the protocol directly.

 WebSockets are most useful when combined with Durable Objects.
 When a client connects to your application using a WebSocket, you need a way for server-generated events to be sent back to the existing socket connection.